 Lung cancer is the leading cause of cancer-related death worldwide.
 Smoking is accepted as the major risk factor, responsible for 70-90% of all cancer cases, although the etiology of lung cancer appears multifactorial with both environmental and genetic factors playing a role.
 One important reason for the poor outcome of patients with lung cancer is that the disease is commonly diagnosed in advanced stages and therefore often not resectable by surgery.

 Squamous cell carcinoma is suggested to originate from metaplastic squamous epithelia in the bronchial tree.
 It is defined by a variable degree of squamous differentiation, such as keratinization or intercellular bridging.
-The degree of squamous differentiation provides the basis for determining if the carcinoma is well, moderately or poorly differentiated.
+The degree of squamous differentiation provides the basis for determining if the carcinoma is well, moderately, or poorly differentiated.

-Small cell carcinoma represents the end of the spectrum of poorly differentiated neuroendocrine tumors and is a highly aggressive tumor with an extremely poor clinical outcome independent of stage.
+Small cell lung carcinoma originates from neuroendocrine cells and represents the poorly differentiated end on the spectrum of neuroendocrine tumors.
+It is a highly aggressive tumor with an extremely poor clinical outcome independent of stage.
 Signs of neuroendocrine differentiation can be difficult to visualize and the diagnosis is mainly based on morphological appearance.
 These tumors are characterized by the proliferation of primitive-appearing relatively small tumor cells of about double or triple the size of an ordinary lymphocyte.
 The tumor grows in randomly arranged sheets of a homogeneous population of tumor cells separated by thin fibrous septa.
 Necrosis is extensive and a common feature of these tumors.